giantswarm/docs/src/content/app-platform/getting-started/index.md

 The _Giant Swarm App Platform_ is built on top of [Helm](https://helm.sh/) and allows you to manage apps and their configurations represented by App Custom Resources (CRs) for multiple clusters, from a single place: the [management cluster]({{< relref "/general/management-clusters" >}}).

 In this guide, we will install the NGINX Ingress Controller app.
-We'll do this by using kubectl, to create [App]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}) CRs using the Kubernetes API of your management cluster.
+We will do this by using kubectl, to create an [App]({{< relref "/ui-api/management-api/crd/apps.application.giantswarm.io.md" >}}) CR using the Kubernetes API of your management cluster.

 App CRs can be created this way via your automation or our Web UI (See: [guide]({{< relref "/getting-started/ingress-controller" >}})).